SoftwareBrothers/adminjs-dev/docs-src/tutorials/writing-react-components.md

 Each of the components is described with the playground option, so make sure to check out all the documentation of all the components.

-One of the most versatile component is a {@link BasePropertyComponent}.
+One of the most versatile components is a {@link BasePropertyComponent}.
 It allows you to render any property.
 Combined with {@link useRecord} is a powerful tool for building forms.

 ## Theming